 Murton Trust Nature Reserve

 The rucksack was packed with everything you need to get up close to nature and explore the reserve – books for identifying birds, trees and wildflowers; magnifying glasses; a gadget for catching and then inspecting insects; a nifty container with a magnifying glass in the lid for inspecting those mini beasts; some lovely nature postcards and poem cards; a wipeable board for noting down what you’ve spotted; a picnic blanket and a book to read together.
-The kids were in their element.

 We stopped regularly to hunt for mini beasts and wildlife, and enjoyed a picnic near one of the lochs.
-It is an ideal place to little legs to run wild and they had a great time looking at and using the contents of the bag.

 It’s free to explore the reserve and if you want to take one of their rucksacks with you on a wild adventure it costs £5.
 You need to book in advance.